General Overview: Conditions, Gear, Tents

 Suggested List for Remote Checkpoint

-Plan on winter wilderness camping conditions with extreme cold and prolonged exposure to the elements while working the race.
+At Ollokot plan on winter wilderness camping conditions with extreme cold and prolonged exposure to the elements while working the race.
 Pay particular attention to warm footwear and waterproof outerwear.
-Workers are expected to bring their own warm clothing (lots of layers, NO COTTON!), their own sleeping bag, sleeping pad, personal items, head lamp, breakfasts and snacks.
-Pack all personal gear in labeled stuff bags or soft duffels lined with plastic garbage bags to keep all your gear dry.
+Workers are expected to bring their own warm clothing (lots of layers, NO COTTON!), their own sleeping bag, sleeping pad, personal items, head lamp, and snacks.
+It is very important to pack all personal gear in labeled stuff bags or soft duffels lined with plastic garbage bags to keep all your gear dry.
 At the checkpoint you will store your gear under the cots or in the sleeping tents.
 Following is a suggested list.
 Pack as compact as possible.

 - Cold weather sleeping bag or two sleeping bags